ajeeth-b/TechCommerce-MERN/README.md

 # Hackerearth Challenge

-Applying/Testing my learning of MERN stack by solving a Hackerearth challenge.
+A HackerEarth challenge attempted to implement/test my learning on the MERN stack.

 ## TechCommerce